-When visiting San Francisco, if you want to catch the greatest names in comedy, this comedy club’s star-studded roster has you covered.
+When visiting San Francisco, if you want to catch the greatest names in comedy, Cobb’s Comedy Club’s star-studded roster has you covered.
 The standup comedians who have performed on Cobb’s stage have included some of the funniest A-listers around, including Sarah Silverman, Dave Chapelle, Robin Williams, Ellen DeGeneres, and Dave Chapelle.

 The entire bar and dining menu are available as patrons enjoy the comic’s every hysterical emotion thanks to excellent sightlines from every seat.
 If improv or group skits by comics who are still learning their craft are not your thing, stay with Cobb’s Comedy Club’s tried-and-true lineup.

 Looking for free comedy nights?
 Yes, they exist in SF!

 For example, San Francisco’s Crazy Funny Asians comedy showcase, presented by Funcheap and HellaFunny, celebrates the Bay’s local talent as well as our Asian-American culture and heritage with laughs.
 They usually offer free (or dirt cheap) tickets to their events.